msandifo/reprosci/2018/003/Readme.md

 Gas production is in TJ/day and NEM prices in AUD$.

-I know of no public data relevant to the proportion of production used in LNG compresiosn and liquefaction and associated CSG activities.
+I know of no public data relevant to the proportion of production used in LNG compression and liquefaction and associated CSG activities.
 I assume a value of 12% for the parastitc load, which can be changed via the `drake.R` file.